Kamianets-Podilskyi: Soviet rule (1921–1991)

 The Holodomor of 1932-1933, a terrible crime of the totalitarian system, did not escape the city.
 Although the situation was somewhat better than in other regions, this was largely due to the proximity of the border with the modern western Ukrainian territories.
 Given the border status of Kamianechchyna, the population, especially from the villages located on the Zbruch River, tried to move to the modern western regions.
 There, Podolians exchanged their belongings for bread and grain.
 There were many cases when people were hired for the opportunity to eat or worked for bread.
 However, not everyone was able to do this: along the border with Poland along the Zbruch River and the border with Romania along the Dniester River, barricading lines were set up in many places, and Soviet punitive bodies were guarding the borders.
 The situation was also difficult in the city, according to data in 1932-1933, 585 people died of hunger.

 During the years of the Great Terror, namely 1937-1938, 9,009 people of various nationalities and professions were convicted in Kamianets-Podilskyi, 62 people were arrested on charges of espionage, and hundreds of people were evicted from the city by the families of "enemies". people", for example 101 families of Polish nationality (see Polish Operation of the NKVD).
 For example, on the territory of the Catholic Church of Archangel Michael, in the former monastery of the Dominican sisters, the Soviet authorities set up a prison, and in its dungeon - a torture chamber.
 In the 1930s, most of all, in 1937, people were shot in the basements of the monastery.
 According to some memories, for example, up to a hundred people were brought in a day.
 Twenty were sent to camps in the north, the rest disappeared.
-During this period, 11,634 Polish and German families, or at least 46,500 citizens, were evicted from Podillia.
+During this period, 11,634 Polish and German families, or at least 46,500 citizens, were evicted from Podolia.